isvar/GardenWarden/README.md

 # GardenWarden
-A simple project for controlling my garden watering system using humidity sensors, photoresistance and temperature sensors
+A simple project for controlling my garden watering system using humidity sensors, photoresistance and temperature sensors.